 - Self-Service: External users access and manage their data independently.

 - Licensing Costs: Canvas and Model-Driven Apps come with a per-user license for all authenticated users.
-In contrast, Power Pages may require paying for unauthenticated users also.
+In contrast, Power Pages may require paying for unauthenticated users.
 This incurs additional costs.

 - Security Issues: Granting permissions to external users to access organizational data can inadvertently expose an organization’s data to external threats.